I'm a paragraph. Click here to add your own text and edit me. It's easy.

 graduate in the top ten students of her year.

-More than just the story of her life, Ruth will also draw on insights she has gained after decades of study into the nature of hope, resilience, authenticity, courage and determination to create a framework that we
+More than just the story of her life, Ruth will also draw on insights she has gained after decades of study into the nature of hope, resilience, authenticity, courage, the impact of war, domestic abuse and the rights of children.

 A gifted storyteller, who brings the performance skills gained as a professional actor, Ruth uses vulnerability, passion, humour and a genuine love of connecting with a crowd to engage and deeply affect audiences.
 She shares her journey in an expansive, inspiring and universal way that

 will touch your heart and invite you to think deeply about what you can do to move forward in all areas of your life.

 Every organisation and audience is different.
 I engage with you to understand the issues you are facing and the outcome you want to achieve from your event.
 I then write and deliver unique and memorable material that bypasses the professional exterior and cuts through to people's heart.